 On the ground floor, it has three bedrooms, a living room, a bathroom and the kitchen.
 This one had one of the most beautiful lareiras (traditional cooker of the Galician rustic houses, which worked with firewood) of Galicia, made in granite.
 It is currently boarded up, but could recover without major problems.
 On the upper floor, there are three other bedrooms, another bathroom and also a living room that communicates with the chapel outside the building.

-Additionally, and out of the price, 80,000 m2 of land attached to the main estate can be purchased.
-And also another 180,000 m2 of farms nearby: two of them are large and the rest smaller.
+Additionally, and out of the price, 180,000 m2 of farms nearby can be purchased: two of them are large and the rest smaller.

 This manor house to reform was inhabited permanently until the decade of 1980.
 First by the illustrious family that required to build it, composed of politicians, judges and lawyers well known in his time.
 And then by the housekeepers themselves who were responsible for maintaining the building while possible.
 Today it offers, for a more than reasonable price, and with reforms that could be undertaken totally or gradually many possibilities.